kafio23/blocker-explorer-app/README.md

 * `DataUpdates`: to track the Job (FetchNearApiDataJob) that pulls data from NEAR API and stores them in the Database.

 ### Jobs
 * `FetchNearApiDataJob`: Sidekiq Cron runs every hour to fetch new data from the NEAR API, processing new blocks, transactions and actions.
-It uses the block height field (an incrementing integer) to ensure that it **is not** adding or preocessing duplicate blocks, transactions and actions.
+It uses the block height field (an incrementing integer) to ensure that it **is not adding or processing duplicate blocks**, transactions and actions.

 ### External Services
 * `NearApi::Fetch`: this class interacts with NEAR API in order to fetch transactions data.

 ## How it works
 ### Condition
-The NEAR API is show the latest transactions records added and the data is updated every hour.
-It is possible that old transactions are no longer showed.
+- The NEAR API shows the latest transaction records added and the data is updated every hour.
+It is possible that old transactions are no longer shown.

 ### Approach
 - Every hour Sidekiq Cron executes `FetchNearApiDataJob`.
 This Job pulls transactions data from `NearApi::Fetch` and processes the records **filtering out** the transactions with height lower than the last block height in our local database (Blocks table).
+Thus, only new records will  be processed.

-- The Job is also using `find_or_create_by!` to ensure that there is no duplicate records.
+- The Job is also using `find_or_create_by!` to ensure that there are no duplicate records.

+- A new DataUpdate record is created to track Job execution history.
+It stores the errors if the Job fails.

-- The view is showing `sender`, `receiver` and `deposit` of the transaction records with **action: "Transfer"** thanks to the following scope:
+- The view is showing the `sender`, `receiver` and `deposit` of the transaction records with the **action: "Transfer"** thanks to the following scope:
 ```ruby
 scope :with_transfer_actions, -> { joins(:actions).where(actions: { action_type: TRANSFER_TYPE }).distinct }
 ```